Table of Contents

 Determine the type of CT based on the connection current (amperage).

-The CTs clip directly onto the cable or copper bar of each phase.
-Be careful about the cable section relative to the CT diameter.
+CTs clip directly onto the cable or copper bar of each phase.
+Pay attention to the cable cross-section relative to the CT diameter.

-Other CTs can be ordered for specific cases with a larger diameter.
-Specify when ordering.
+Other CTs with a larger diameter can be ordered for specific cases.
+To be specified when ordering.

-For panels with GRD meter panels, DIN rail enclosures with mounting plates can be ordered.
+For panels with GRD meter plates, DIN rail housings with mounting plates can be ordered.

-Connect the phases to the network side at the top (L1, L2, and L3).
+Connect the phases from the grid side at the top (L1, L2, and L3).

-Connect the neutral at the top and/or bottom of the meter (N).
+Connect the neutral wire at the top and/or bottom of the meter (N).

 Warning!
-It is essential to carry out the configuration procedure below immediately after installing the meter.
-Otherwise, the measurement will not be accurate!
+It is essential to perform the configuration procedure below immediately upon installing the meter.
+Otherwise, the measurement will be incorrect!

 1. CT Ratio:

-The CT ratio is equal to the primary current of the CT divided by its secondary current.
+The CT ratio (CT rate) equals the primary current of the CT divided by its secondary current.
 The primary current is indicated on the CT.
 The secondary current is 5A.

 Caution!
-The ratio can only be set once on a certified MID meter.
-If there is an error, the meter must be replaced!
+The ratio can only be set once on a MID-certified meter.
+If an error occurs, the meter must be replaced!

-Press the "E" button for 3 seconds and enter the default password (1000) using the "P" and "M" buttons.
-Confirm by pressing "E" for a long time.
+Press the "E" key for 3 seconds and enter the default password (1000) using the "P" and "M" keys.
+Confirm by pressing and holding "E".

 password.png